rafaelfernandesbrgo/AddeTimer/README.md

 # AddeTimer
-  .NET project used for time tracking with specific features ordered by the client, with data being saved and retrieved from xml file.
+  .NET project used for time control with specific features ordered by the client, with data being saved and retrieved from xml file.

   ***